kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 The KEP currently proposes the following shutdown sequence steps (same as explained before, with a little more detail on what is blocking or not now):

-1. All sidecar containers preStop hook are executed (blocking) until they finished
+1. All sidecar containers preStop hook are executed (blocking) until they finish
-1. All non-sidecar containers preStop hook are executed (blocking) until they finished
+1. All non-sidecar containers preStop hook are executed (blocking) until they finish
 1. All non-sidecar containers are sent SIGTERM.
 If they don’t finish during the time remaining for this step (more information below), SIGKILL is sent (Idem step 1).